iangornall/memoria/README.md

  * I broke apart the lifecycle and logic components from the display components for ease of testing.

  * I used Jest to create smoke screen tests to be sure components rendered.
-I had not previously performed testing with Jest, band I found it helped identify bugs.
+I had not previously performed testing with Jest, and I found it helped identify bugs.
 Due to the scope of the project, I tested functionality as a user.
 However, I am interested in learning more and writing automated tests in the future on larger projects at Cox.

 ## Application Requirements: